-derivatives of both soft X-ray channels yield a near-simultaneous hard X-ray peak time ($\ll 1 \text{ min}$) within the accuracy needed here.
-The time profiles shown in Fig. 1 are all of the same length (1 hr) and centered at the hard X-ray peak time t{HXR} , which we consider as the reference time for acceleration of the most energetic particles during a flare.
-The physical explanation for the Neupert effect is that the hard X-ray peak time coincides with the time of most intense precipitation of accelerated high-energy particles down to the chromosphere (within a time-of-flight interval of $\approx 10 - 100 \text{ ms}$), which represents the time interval of most intense heating of chromospheric plasma, giving rise to the steepest increase of the soft X-ray flux during a flare.
-These hard X-ray peak times t{HXR} are listed in Table 1, which typically occur about $\approx 5 - 10 \text{ min after the soft X-ray onset times, but preceed the soft X-ray peak times by about 1-15 min.
-The start or peak of soft X-ray emission (as listed in GOES flare catalogs) should not be used as a reference time for particle acceleration, because they rather bracket the beginning and end of significant hard X-ray emission and the concomitant acceleration phase.$
+In Fig. 1 we display the time profiles of 13 events (out of the 16 GLE events occurring during 1994-2007) analyzed in Reames (2009a), for which the solar release time could be determined with the velocity dispersion method.
+The flare time profiles we show in Fig. 1 are the soft X-ray fluxes $I{SXR}(t)$ detected by GOES in the soft (1-8 Å) and hard (0.5-4 Å) channel (red solid and dashed curves), as well as their time derivatives (black solid and dashed curves), which are generally considered as a good proxi of the hard X-ray flux $I{HXR}(t)$, according to the Neupert effect (Neupert 1968; Hudson 1991; Dennis and Zarro 1993; see also Section 13.5.5 in Aschwanden 2004 and references therein).
+Note that the time derivatives of both soft X-ray channels yield a near-simultaneous hard X-ray peak time (< 1 min) within the accuracy needed here.
+The time profiles shown in Fig. 1 are all of the same length (1 hr) and centered at the hard X-ray peak time t{HXR} , which we consider as the reference time for acceleration of the most energetic electrons during a flare.
+The physical explanation for the Neupert effect is that the hard X-ray peak time coincides with the time of most intense precipitation of accelerated high-energy electrons down to the chromosphere (within a time-of-flight interval of $\approx 10-100$ ms), which represents the time interval of most intense heating of chromospheric plasma, giving rise to the steepest increase of the soft X-ray flux during a flare.
+These hard X-ray peak times t{HXR} are listed in Table 1, which typically occur about $\approx 5-10$